Red telephone box: Later use

 As organisations can buy a red phone box for £1 for other uses, over 6,000 have been converted to community libraries, to house public defibrillators, and for other purposes.
 BT has converted some into cash machines (ATMs).
 One has been converted into an aquarium.
-Some boxes are rented out for an initial fee of thousands of pounds, then perhaps £400 a month—box with plenty of passing traffic can be a good place to make sales from.
+Some boxes are rented out for an initial fee of thousands of pounds, then perhaps £400 a month—a box with plenty of passing traffic can be a good place to make sales from.

 Phone boxes have always been unprofitable, even in their heyday, and more so following the collapse in usage; vandalism was common, and boxes full of money an invitation to theft.

 Adoption

 Little-used red telephone boxes can be adopted by parish councils in England for other uses.
 Some examples are shown below.
 The kiosk may be used for any legal purpose other than telephony and the contract of sale includes the following clause 5.5.4:

 The buyer shall covenant not to sell, lease or license the Goods to a competitor to the Seller nor to permit a competitor to install electronic communications apparatus (as defined in schedule 2 of the Telecommunications Act 1984) within the Goods or itself (as the Buyer) shall not install, provide or operate any form of electronic communications apparatus (as defined in schedule 2 of the Telecommunications Act 1984) within the Goods.

 It is likely that BT wishes to prohibit the kiosk from being re-used for electronic communications because they retain trade mark rights in the boxes in relation to telecommunication services and such use might be assumed to be provided by BT, which would confuse consumers as to the source of the services provided.
 In the US, there is an active movement seeking new telecom uses for little-used telephone booths, for example as wi-fi hotspots.